EMT/wildtime-api/app/config/activities.md

 Pick a tree in your garden or on your street to make your own.
 Put a ribbon or something simple around it and declares it to be yours!
 Name the tree and watch how it changes throughout the year.
 Draw and photograph the tree to create a special tree book.

-<a href="http://www.babble.com/kid/kids-activities/25-adventures-nature-activities-for-kids-natural-world-2/25-adventures-nature-activities-for-kids-natural-world-2-6/#_slide">Read more on Babble</a>
+Thanks to <a href="http://www.babble.com/kid/kids-activities/25-adventures-nature-activities-for-kids-natural-world-2/25-adventures-nature-activities-for-kids-natural-world-2-6/#_slide">babble</a> for this activity.

 ### Squirrel Assault Course